gdrosos/bloat-study-artifact/README.md

 Merged PRs requiring discussions without requiring changes: 3
 ```

-## Methodology
+# Re-building Project Dependency Graphs

+In the previous section,
+we reproduced the results of the paper using pre-baked data.
+In this section,
+we show how to re-run the steps described in the "Methodology"
+section of our paper (Section 2).
- Before proceeding with the methodology, it's important to note that for each step of our process
+Before proceeding with this,
+it's important to note that for each step of our process
+(i.e., dependency resolution,
- (dependency resolution, partial call graph generation, and stitching), we offer two options:
+partial call graph generation, and stitching),
+we offer two options:
- The first option involves running the steps on the full dataset, which replicates the exact operations performed in the paper.
+The first option involves running the steps on the full dataset,
+which replicates the exact operations performed in the paper.
+However,
- However, this comprehensive process may take up to 5 weeks to complete.
+this process can take up to five weeks to complete.
+For convenience,
- For convenience, we provide the option to perform the methodology steps for a subset of 50 projects, which should take less than 30 minutes to finish.
+we provide the option to perform the methodology
+steps for a subset of 50 projects,
+which should take less than 30 minutes to finish.

 **NOTE #1** Ensure that you have at least 150GB of available disk space if you decide to run the methodology steps of the full dataset.